galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 **Or do we?**

-We have applied the same cell barcodes to each batch, but not all batches use the same barcodes to select their cells.
+We have applied the same cell barcodes to each batch, but not all batches neccesarily use the same barcodes to select their cells.

  e.g. Batch1 might only use cell barcodes 1-50 in the barcodes file, and Batch2 might only user cell barcodes 51-100 in the barcodes file.